 Definition of Halloween:

-noun, the Eve of All Saints’ Day, evening of October 31
+noun, the Eve of All Saints’ Day, an evening of October 31

 Sally doesn’t like Halloween because she is tired of strangers knocking at her door all evening.